 Leave to rest for 24 hours before use.

-Double wrap tightly in cling film, place in an airtight container and store in the fridge.
-It will keep in the fridge for several weeks and for several months in the freezer.
+Double wrap tightly in cling film, place in an airtight container, and store in the fridge.
+It will keep in the refrigerator for several weeks and several months in the freezer.
 Bring up to room temperature before use.

-Uncooked marzipan is faster and easier to make but tends to be less manageable than the cooked variety because the texture is more crumbly so must be rolled out
+Uncooked marzipan is faster and easier to make but tends to be less manageable than the cooked variety because the texture is more crumbly, so it must be rolled out carefully when used.

 Marzipan – Uncooked Method

-Put the icing sugar and ground almonds/almond meal into a large bowl and mix together.
+Put the icing sugar and ground almonds/almond meal into a large bowl and mix.

 Add the lemon juice.

 Gradually add the egg whites whilst stirring with a wooden spoon until a stiff paste is formed (you may not need all the egg)

 Knead the mixture together gently in the bowl, with your hands, until everything is combined.